Our Activities

 Investing Resources Back Into The System

-Our target applicants were middle leaders circle-info in the CSU.
-This program prioritized projects that were characterized by an action-research orientation that focuses on measurable “on the ground” activities already in process or that are ready for action soon after funding.
+Our target applicants are middle leaders in the CSU.
+This program prioritizes projects that were characterized by an action-research orientation that focuses on measurable “on the ground” activities already in process or that are ready for action soon after funding.
 These grants are not designed to support purely research activities.

 The goals of the Equity in Action Grant Program include: